nFrechen/nfrechen.github.io/_posts/2024-04-11-fit-sine_model.md

 ![plot of chunk cycle plot solar mean](/figure/source/2024-04-11-fit-sine_model/cycle plot solar mean-1.png)

-Here we see more of a detour between August and December.

 Note that in this type of plot a perfect 90 degree phase shift between the two signals would create a perfect circle.
 A total sync of the phase would create a line (100% correlation between the signals).
 Every phase shift in between creates an oval.
 Since one of our signals is combined from 3 different frequencies the oval get's flattened on one side.